telerik/kendo-angular/README.md

-# Kendo UI For Angular 2
+# Kendo UI For Angular 2: Community & Support

 A "meta" repository for [Kendo UI for Angular 2](http://www.telerik.com/kendo-angular-ui/).